 Meredith Pole & Timber Company, Fitzgerald, GA was started in 1955 but rebuilt from the ground up in 1997.
 Meredith Pole & Timber represents the state-of-the-art in white pole mills with a capacity of approximately 600 to 800 poles/day.
 Meredith Pole & Timber is a woman owned business with the majority of the stock held by Amy Meredith Schneider – the fourth generation of the Meredith family carrying on the family tradition.
 We also purchase poles from several independent mills in Georgia, North Carolina, South Carolina, Florida, and Alabama to supplement our production capacity.

-For Penta - William C. Meredith Company, East Point, GA.
+For DCOI and Penta - William C. Meredith Company, East Point, GA.

 Poles are framed, steam conditioned, and treated with Penta in East Point, Ga..
 We currently operate with two steaming/treating cylinders that are 8' in diameter and 92' long.
 The plant was rebuilt and modernized in 2009 to include complete PLC/computer control of conditioning and treating process.
 WCM has all the necessary equipment and manpower to supply and support both treating cylinders on a continuous basis.